PoliteGirl/question/React.md

 * **Simplifies testing** with tools like Jest for unit and integration tests.

 ### Q : What is JSX?
-A : * with help of babel library jsx code gets convert to js code that browser can understand.
+A : With help of babel library jsx code gets convert to js code that browser can understand.
 Babel is a transpiler.

 JSX stands for JavaScript XML.
 It allows us to write HTML inside JavaScript and place them in the DOM without using functions like appendChild( ) or createElement( ).
 As stated in the official docs of React, JSX provides syntactic sugar for React.createElement( ) function.